 This could be for a variety of reasons.
 But here are the top six:

 2) Family Vacation.
 Many families wait until the summer to take their vacations.
 Kids are out of school, so they have more freedom as to when they can head out.
-Whether these families are doing a road trip, or flying into another location and renting a car, they are still out there raking in the miles on the road.
+Whether these families are doing a road trip, or flying to another location and renting a car, they are still out there raking in the miles on the road.

 3) Road Construction.
 A lot more construction happens on our highways and byways during the warm months.
 This creates more obstacles and challenging situations for drivers to encounter.

 4) Vehicle Malfunctions.
 Sometimes the heat of the summer can wreak havoc on our vehicles.
-From engines overheating, a higher risk of tire blowouts, to steering wheels simply being too hot to handle, the summer heat definitely has an impact.
+From engine overheating, a higher risk of tire blowouts, to steering wheels simply being too hot to handle, the summer heat definitely has an impact.

 5) More Pedestrians and Cyclists sharing the road.
 With the beautiful weather, more exercise aficionados go outside to try and burn off those extra calories taken in from the bar-b-que the night before by getting in a quick run or walk.
 Many bicyclists and motorcyclists prefer to ride during the summer when the weather is so nice.
-From walkers/runners, to cyclists and even motorcyclists, there are just more people on the road.
+From walkers/runners to cyclists and even motorcyclists, there are just more people on the road.